GiorgioDaVinci/README-Generator/README.md

 This is a professional README generator that allows the user create a README file using the command line.
 It was done using a module in npm called Inquirer.
 Also file system in node was also used to write the file.
 With these tools I was able to create a professional README file which saves the user time as they can dynamically enter all the information they need without having to create a README file.

+Here is the link to the walkthrough video: https://youtu.be/D5grR5ra45A

 ## Usage

 To use this, the user should ensure the javasacript file has been opened in integrated terminal as seen below